The best ski jackets to buy this season, according to pro skiers | CNN Underscored

 How do you know which one is best for you?
 “The main thing to consider when buying a new ski jacket is the climate where you normally ski,” says Ingrid Backstrom, professional skier, ski film producer and co-founder of Safe As Avalanche Clinics.
 “If it’s usually cold and dry (Colorado, Utah, East Coast), you’re going to want a layering system, where you can have a jacket with a lining that zips out, or a nice outerwear shell that you can wear an insulating puffy underneath.
 If you are in the PNW or California or anywhere with more moisture and humidity, the waterproofness of your shell will be the most important thing, with perhaps a thinner insulating layer underneath.”

-World champion freeskier Kyle Smaine adds when mapping out your ski kit (that’s the lingo for “outfit”), “The formula is simple: Base layer, mid-layers, outer layers, and backups if a key piece gets too wet or snow-packed to perform.”
+World champion freeskier Kyle Smaine adds that when mapping out your ski kit (that’s the lingo for “outfit”), “The formula is simple: Base layer, midlayers, outer layers and backups if a key piece gets too wet or snow-packed to perform.”

 Beyond warmth, ski jacket functionality is a chief concern among the pros.
 “Does the jacket have a ski pass pocket, does the hood fit over a helmet, is the collar high enough to protect my face from the wind, is there a powder skirt (the thing that wraps securely around your waist to keep the snow out)?” says McKinnon.
 “These are all standard things that most ski jackets should have and also things that will help your overall ski experience.”